-If the weather is good, a must do is watching the sunset from one of the bridges.
+- If the weather is good, a must do watching the sunset from one of the bridges.
 Start in the late afternoon with a yummy Aperol at a cafe.
 Then walk hand-in-hand towards the Ponte Trinita – so romantic and beautiful.
 Most of the crowds go to the famous Ponte Vecchio, but moving just one bridge west will provide better views and fewer crowds.
-After this excellent experience stroll back into the center of town and enjoy a gelato.
-The perfect ending with your lover in Firenze.
+After this excellent experience, a peaceful stroll back into the center of town and enjoy a gelato — the perfect ending with your lover in Firenze.